midtown-ai/glossary/glossary/d.md

  Examples:
   * Apple employs differential privacy to accumulate anonymous usage insights from devices like iPhones, iPads and Mac.
   * Amazon uses differential privacy to access user’s personalized shopping preferences while covering sensitive information regarding their past purchases.
-  * Facebook uses it to gather behavioral data for target advertising campaigns without defying  any nation’s privacy policies.
+  * Meta uses it to gather behavioral data for target advertising campaigns without defying  any nation’s privacy policies.

  For example, consider an algorithm that analyzes a dataset and compute its statistics such as mean, median, mode, etc. Now, this algorithm can be considered as differentially private only if via examining at the output if a person cannot state whether any individual’s data was included in the actual dataset or not.